-There are bars on each floor where I can purchase a drink or light snack.
+There is a bar where I can purchase a drink or light snack.
 There may be a short queue but it will move quickly.
 I can pay by card.

 I can bring my drink into the auditorium if it is in a plastic cup.
 I must finish my food in the foyer or put it away until later.